Jerry Reed: Personal life and death

-Reed married country singer Priscilla Mitchell on July 9, 1959; they had two daughters (Seidina Ann Hubbard, born April 2, 1960, and Charlotte Elaine (Lottie) Zavala, born October 19, 1970), who also became country singers.
+Reed married country singer Priscilla Mitchell on July 9, 1959; they had two daughters (Seidina Ann Hubbard, born April 2, 1960, and Charlotte Elaine "Lottie" Zavala, born October 19, 1970), who also became country singers.

 Reed died in Nashville on September 1, 2008, of complications from emphysema, at the age of 71.
 A week later, during their debut at the Grand Ole Opry, Canadian country rock group the Road Hammers performed "East Bound and Down" as a tribute.
 In a tribute in Vintage Guitar, Rich Kienzle wrote, "Reed set a standard that inspires fingerstyle players the way Merle and Chet inspired him."
-He was survived by Mitchell and their two daughters.
-Mitchell died following a short illness on September 24, 2014, at the age of 73.
+His wife died following a short illness on September 24, 2014, at the age of 73.

 Reed was a heavy cigarette smoker.
 Thom Bresh, son of Merle Travis and a close friend of Reed's, produced a 1990s video with Reed acting out his desire to quit smoking ("Jerry Reed - Another Puff", which was his first 1972 released single) that serves as a public-service video from Reed on the dangers of smoking cigarettes.